Rendered Walls in Contemporary Garden Design

 Problems with rendered walls

-Firstly they can work out quite expensive A wall is built using concrete blocks or bricks and then rendered and of course there is a footing to go in beforehand.
+Firstly they can work out quite expensive A wall is built using many individual concrete blocks or bricks and then rendered (a skilled and time consuming process) and of course there is a footing to go in beforehand, that keeps your wall stable and supported.